turingschool-examples/frontend-mod-1-prework/day_7/day7-exercises.md

         Facebook recently updated the look of their website.
 This is a subjective opinion, but I think it looks more confusing now.
 It seems like they're copying Twitter, but it's confusing as Facebook has more social media functioning than Twitter.
 So some of their functions are now hidden and less intuitive.

-    d.
-COPYWRITING: Does it motivate the user to complete their goal?
+    **d.
+COPYWRITING**: Does it motivate the user to complete their goal?
 Is that what we want?

       Good ex: https://amazon.com/